alx-xlx/gdrive-clone/README.md

 node server
 ```

-If everything go as scripted you will be asked to Enter Auth Token
+If everything go as scripted it will prompt you to Enter a Token
+Follow the "Create a Telegram Bot" section below to generate the Token

+### Create a Telegram Bot

+1. Open your Telegram Application and find @botfather or visit [t.me/botfather](https://t.me/botfather)
+2. `/start`
+3. `/newbot`
+4. Choose a Name for your Bot

+Once Successful, you will be presented with a link to your bot (t.me/YOURBOT) & a Token to Access the HTTP API

 ### Generate Service Accounts